-- 3. States must determine that education courses claimed conform to AQB Criteria and that the appraiser successfully completed each course. - 4.
-When a State determines that an appraiser's continuing education does not meet AQB Criteria, and the appraiser has failed to complete any remedial action offered, the State must take appropriate action to suspend the appraiser's eligibility to perform appraisals in federally related transactions until such time that the requisite continuing education has been completed.
-The State must notify the ASC within five (5) business days after taking such action in order for the appraiser's record on the Appraiser Registry to be updated appropri- - If a State determines that a renewal applicant knowingly falsely attested to completing the continuing education required by AQB Criteria, the State must take appropriate administrative and/ or disciplinary action and report such action, if deemed to be discipline, to the ASC within five (5) business days. - 6.
-If more than ten percent of the audited appraisers fail to meet the AQB Criteria, the State must take remedial action49 to address the apparent weakness of its affidavit process.
+- 4. When a State determines that an appraiser's continuing education does not meet AQB Criteria, and the appraiser has failed to complete any remedial action offered, the State must take appropriate action to suspend the appraiser's eligibility to perform appraisals in federally related transactions until such time that the requisite continuing education has been completed.
+The State must notify the ASC within five (5) business days after taking such action in order for the appraiser's record on the Appraiser Registry to be updated appropriately. - 5.
+If a State determines that a renewal applicant knowingly falsely attested to completing the continuing education required by AQB Criteria, the State must take appropriate administrative and/or disciplinary action and report such action, if deemed to be discipline, to the ASC within five (5) business days. - 6.
+If more than ten percent of the audited appraisers fail to meet the AQB Criteria, the State must take remedial action to address the apparent weakness of its affidavit process.
 The ASC will determine on a case-by-case basis whether remedial actions are effective and acceptable. - 7.
 In the case of a renewal being processed after the credential's expiration date, but within the State's allowed grace period for a late renewal, the State must establish a reliable process to audit affidavits for continuing education (e.g., requiring documentation of all continuing education).